hsf-training/PyHEP-resources/CONTRIBUTING.md

 ## How to Contribute

-The easiest way to get started is to file an issue to tell us about a spelling mistake, some awkward wording, or a factual error.
+The easiest way to get started is to file an issue to tell us about a mistake, some awkward wording, a factual error.
 This is a good way to introduce yourself and to meet some of our community members.